Micanopy: Biography

 While working to negotiate a peaceful resolution between the Seminole and local authorities, Micanopy refused to sign the treaty.
 He joined younger chiefs, such as Osceola, Alligator, and Wild Cat (a nephew of his), in opposing the treaty.
 They began to organize resistance among the Seminole warriors.
-Following Osceola's murder of US Indian agent General Wiley Thompson, in December 1835 Micanopy (with Osceola) attacked US forces under Major Francis Langhorne Dade and General Duncan Lamont Clinch.
+Following Osceola's murder of US Indian agent General Wiley Thompson, in December 1835, Micanopy (with Osceola) attacked US forces under Major Francis Langhorne Dade and General Duncan Lamont Clinch.
 Only three soldiers survived what the Americans called Dade's Massacre.
-Repeated demands were made by settlers for US military action against the Seminole, and the Second Seminole War began.
+Settlers made repeated demands for US military action against the Seminole, and the Second Seminole War began.

 The Seminole had early success, but the elderly Micanopy became convinced of the futility of war as he realized the large number of American soldiers who could be sent against the Seminole.
-He surrendered in June 1837 and began negotiating to move his tribe to the Indian Territory, but he was kidnapped by Osceola.
-In December 1838, Micanopy was captured by General Thomas S. Jesup's forces while under a flag of truce, when he had already agreed to sign a peace treaty.
-This breach of honor by the US was considered an outrage by much of the public, increasing their sympathy toward the Seminole.
+He surrendered in June 1837 and began negotiating to move his tribe to the Indian Territory, but Osceola kidnapped him.
+In December 1838, Micanopy was captured by General Thomas S. Jesup's forces under a flag of truce when he had already agreed to sign a peace treaty.
+This breach of honor by the United States was outrageous to much of the public, increasing their sympathy toward the Seminole.

-Imprisoned at Charlestown, South Carolina, Micanopy was eventually released and sent with around 200 other Seminole to Indian Territory.
-They were initially put under Creek Nation authority, although the people had long been independent.
+Imprisoned at Charlestown, South Carolina, Micanopy was eventually released and sent with around 200 other Seminoles to Indian Territory.
+Although the people had long been independent, they were initially under Creek Nation authority.

 Although Micanopy attempted to reestablish the Seminole as independent, he never regained his previous power.
 In 1845, he was one of the signatories of a treaty with the US, which gave the Seminole of western Florida semi-independence from the Creek Nation in Indian Territory.
-The treaty provided for full Seminole independence to be granted in 1855.
+The treaty provided for complete Seminole independence in 1855.
 Micanopy died at Fort Gibson on January 2, 1849.

 As the Seminole had a matrilineal kinship system, his sister's son, Jim Jumper, succeeded Micanopy as principal chief.
-The Seminole gradually re-established their italwa and traditional organizations in Indian Territory.
+The Seminole gradually reestablished their italwa and traditional organizations in Indian Territory.
 Jim Jumper was succeeded after his death four years later by his brother, John Jumper, who led the tribe until after the American Civil War.
-At that time, the United States required tribes that supported the Confederacy to make new treaties, providing for emancipation of all slaves and granting those who wanted to stay with the Seminole equal rights as citizens.
+At that time, the United States required tribes that supported the Confederacy to make new treaties, providing for the emancipation of all enslaved people and granting those who wanted to stay with the Seminole equal rights as citizens.